Alumni Board Member Bios

 Chase Spurlock '05

-Chase was born in Murfreesboro, TN.
+Chase was born in Murfreesboro, Tenn.
 He attended Webb for six years before graduating as an ancient guard member of the class of 2005.
-Chase served as president of the Student Council his senior year, in addition to service on the Honor Council and membership in the National Honor Society.
-At his Webb graduation Chase received a Summa Cum Laude Bible, Honors Diploma, and the President’s Award for Academic Excellence.
+Chase served as president of the Student Council his senior year in addition to service on the Honor Council and membership in the National Honor Society.
+At his Webb graduation, Chase received a Summa Cum Laude Bible, Honors Diploma, and the President’s Award for Academic Excellence.

-Chase recently earned his B.S. with Honors in Biology from the University of the South at Sewanee, graduating Magna Cum Laude and Phi Beta Kappa.
-While a student at Sewanee, Chase progressed to Student Fire Chief of the Sewanee Volunteer Fire Department and Chair of the Honor Council.
-Upon graduation he received the University of the South’s highest service honor, the Algernon Sydney Sullivan Medallion, awarded to the graduating senior who “best exemplifies character, leadership, and service to the University and to the Sewanee community.”
+Chase earned his B.S. with Honors in Biology from The University of the South in Sewanee, Tennessee graduating Magna Cum Laude and Phi Beta Kappa.
+At Sewanee, Chase progressed to student fire chief of the Sewanee Volunteer Fire Department and chair of the honor council.
+Upon graduation, he received the University of the South’s highest honor, the Algernon Sydney Sullivan Medallion, awarded to the graduating senior who “best exemplifies character, leadership, and service to the University and to the Sewanee community.”

 After Sewanee, Chase attended Vanderbilt University where he received his Ph.D. in Microbiology and Immunology and the Sidney P. Colowick award for outstanding research.
 Chase has continued at Vanderbilt and currently serves on the faculty at Vanderbilt University School of Medicine.